JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/4-functional-programming/type_classes.md

 1. Single Responsibility - Our functions are pure and referentially transparent; we're composing functions to create a new one and combining them in type classes.
 With such a restriction, we cannot even potentially make them do something different than they should.
 2. Open-Closed - We have one function which does only one most primitive thing.
 We can create new functions via composition.
 We may have different base-type classes and monoids, and we can derive new ones from them.
 We never change the existing ones; we only extend them.
 3. Liskov Substitution - The most intriguing one!
 All this hierarchy of type classes like Monoids, Functors and others allows us to construct programs abstractly.
-Does my function accept Monoid?
-I can pass whatever Monoid of any type we want!
+Does our function accept Monoid?
+We can pass whatever Monoid of any type we want!
 If our application relies on some Effect Functor, and with time we need to use another one, more performant and async - we can change it at the beginning of the program, and everything would work as expected!
 Because it would obey the same laws as the previous one.
 4. Interface Segregation - Type classes segregated by their purpose.
 We might have some function that accepts the parameter of Functor, but with time we also want it to be, for example, Applicative - you're welcome, extend it, and nothing breaks!
 5. Dependency Inversion - The essence of Functional Programming.
 We always have absolute control over what is going on during computations.
 Computational flow is abstract, and every function obeys strict laws, so we can be sure of what it does by looking at its type signature.